jedd/nomad-recipes/README.md

 Finally, note that Hashicorp is building out a registry using Nomad Pack - available at: https://github.com/hashicorp/nomad-pack-community-registry however as of mid-2022 it could still be considered inchoate.
 These Nomad Packs use a template (.tpl) with metadata & variables (.hcl) combo, and while this abstraction is certainly much more Enterprisey, it's less readable IMO.

+2025 additional notes

+I run two lab sites, but they both use `int.jeddi.org` for their domain, both with letsencrypt certs - and the Nomad clusters in both locations also have their own (via local DNS) `obs.int.jeddi.org` with valid SSL certs, managed by Traefik.

+I'm using the env var `NOMAD_VAR_nomad_dc=DG` approach at my two sites (PY, DG) so that more of my jobs can be run at either location, and they work out where they are from that variable.
+This works well, and jobs that can really only be run at one site (due to compute requirements, say) just hard code the DC constraint.